Inside vs Outside Mount

 What is the difference between an Inside & Outside Mounted Plantation Shutter?

-It is quite important to understand whether you need to mount your shutters on the inside or outside of your window.
-Even though the shutter panels are the same, the shutter frame mount will impact on functionality and design.
+When designing your shutters, it's important to first decide whether you need to mount your shutters on the inside or outside of your window.
+Although the shutter panels are the same, the shutter frame mount will impact on functionality and design.
 In majority of window designs there will only be one option that fits your window best.

 The images below will guide you to select the best mount for your window.